-- CP trafficking is global in scope.
-We observed over 1.8 million distinct peers, from over 100 countries sharing CP on eMule, and over 700,000 peers on Gnutella. - We observed that the majority of CP files are shared by a relatively small set of aggressive users.
-These users are geographically diverse and thus require international cooperation to be apprehended.
+The fundamental problem faced daily by CP investigators is triage [31].
+Over a one year period, we observed over 1.8 million distinct peers on eMule and over 700,000 peers on Gnutella, from over 100 countries, sharing hundreds of thousands of files verified as CP.
+We observed that the majority of CP files are shared by a relatively small set of aggressive users, but a smaller set of files

-&lt;sup>1These are not "sexting" crimes by late teens: 21% of CP possessors have images depicting sexual violence to children such as bondage, rape, and torture; 28% have images of children younger than 3 years old [31].
+1These are not "sexting" crimes by late teens: 21% of CP possessors have images depicting sexual violence to children such as bondage, rape, and torture; 28% have images of children younger than 3 years old [32].

-&lt;sup>2This method is proactive in the sense that law enforcement is not waiting for children or others to come forward and report abuse.
+2This method is proactive in that law enforcement is not waiting for someone, a third-party or the victim (if old enough to speak), to come forward and report the abuse.